tddfellow/tddfellow.github.io/source/_posts/2016-05-27-iterative-divide-and-conquer-or-how-to-solve-problems.markdown

 categories:
 ---

-*Lets imagine a beginner programmer, who have learned a programming language basics, can write programs and can read someone else's programs.
-Now, for any somewhat non-trivial problem, they have trouble coming up with solution.
+*Let's imagine a beginner programmer, who have learned a programming language basics, can write programs and can read someone else's programs.
+Now, for any somewhat non-trivial problem, they have trouble coming up with a solution.
 And if they read one of the possible solutions, they will understand it and conclude: "I understand how this program works, but I don't know how to get there.".
-If that sounds like you, my dear reader, or someone you would like to coach or teach, then come and learn Iterative Divide & Conquer problem solving technique.*
+If that sounds like you, my dear reader, or someone you would like to coach or teach, then come and learn Iterative Divide & Conquer problem-solving technique.*

 ## English Numbers Kata